-I failed previous time before because I didn't truly believe that I could make the changes I did.
-I wasn't aware that I am in control of my life, and every decision that I make.
+I failed the previous time before because I didn't truly believe that I could make the changes I did.
+I wasn?t aware that I am in control of my life, and every decision that I make.
 I contribute so much of my success to DJ and Camp Swole.

 As a trainer, he's taught me that I'm capable of doing so much more than I ever expected.
 He's challenged me in ways that have bettered every other aspect of my life, and he has gone the extra mile to be there with me every step of the way, even at my weakest points.
 I don't let myself get in my own head nearly as much as I used to.